Syrian Democratic Forces: 2017

 According to a March 2017 statement of the Spokesman for the International Coalition forces, U.S. Colonel John Dorrian, 75 percent of the SDF forces fighting in Operation Wrath of Euphrates to isolate ISIL's de facto capital of Raqqa were Syrian Arabs, a reflection of the demographic composition of that area.
 "The Syrian Democratic Forces are a multi-ethnic and multi-sectarian organization, and that is one of the reasons why we're working with them and they have continued to build the Arab element of their force."
 Concerning the SDF in general, Lieutenant General Stephen Townsend in the same month said that "I'm seeing what is probably a pretty broad coalition of people and the Kurds may be providing the leadership, because they have a capable leader who's stepped up to this challenge.
-And they are providing some of the organisational skill, but I see a large contingent about 23 to 25, 000 so far and growing, Arabs, who are marching to liberate their part of northern Syria.
+And they are providing some of the organisational skill, but I see a large contingent about 23 to 25,000 so far and growing, Arabs, who are marching to liberate their part of northern Syria.
 So, I don't see a Kurdish state.
-I see a multi-cultural, multi-party, multi-ethnic, multi-sectarian Syrian region being liberated from ISIS.
-Over."
+I see a multi-cultural, multi-party, multi-ethnic, multi-sectarian Syrian region being liberated from ISIS."